-Here’s the overview of the photo editing tools and software I use and the hardware I rely on for producing to backing up my images while on the go.
-Here’s a quick overview of my photo-blogging equipment:
+Here’s the overview of the photo editing software I use and the travel photography equipment like camera, tripod and other stuff I use for producing to backing up my images while on the go.

-Sony Alpha 6300 with a 50mm 1.4 and a 16-50 kit lens: I have recently (about 6 months ago!) shifted from my Nikon D5200 to a mirrorless sony.
-And this happened because of two reasons: one because my previous camera was stolen in Bratislava forcing me to buy a new camera and two, I wanted to switch to something lighter and compact, and Sony Alpha series felt like a perfect alibi.
+Sony Alpha 6300 with a 50mm 1.4 and a 16-50 kit lens: I have recently (about 6 months ago!) shifted from my Nikon D5200 to a mirrorless Sony.
+And this happened because of two reasons: one because my previous camera was stolen in Bratislava forcing me to buy a new camera and two, I wanted to switch to something lighter and compact, and the Sony Alpha series felt like a perfect alibi.
+Here’s a resource I have pulled for some good tripods if you’re looking for one.

 Lowepro has been my main backpack for about 2 years, and despite sitting on the floors of countless bus terminals and buses, it is fairly easy to clean it with a moist cloth.